OSC/ood-documentation/source/installation/add-ldap.rst

       sudo yum install httpd24-mod_ldap.x86_64

 #.
 Update the Apache config with LDAP Basic Authentication support.
+This
+   requires modifying the configuration file for the :ref:`ood-portal-generator`.

    .. code-block:: sh

       cd ~/ood/src/ood-portal-generator

+#. :ref:`ood-portal-generator-configuration` is handled by editing the
-#.
-Create or edit the ``config.yml`` as such:
+   ``config.yml`` as such:

    .. code-block:: yaml